29 Jun 2025

 The Willet-Holthuysen HouseDesign your own T-shirt

 How do new generations give meaning to the shared colonial and slavery past?
-In this program, we’ll explore together with a range of speakers how young people shape their stories and perspectives through creative expressions such as streetwear.
+In this program, we’ll explore together with a range of speakers how young people shape their stories and perspectives through creative expressions such as streetwear and photography.
 How can creativity be used to keep cultural heritage alive?
 After the panel talk, you'll take part in an inspiring workshop where you’ll design your own T-shirt.

 Date & time: Sunday 29 June from 2 pm to 5 pm, walk-in from 1.30 pm